AIRI-Institute/Cross_Transfer_Learning/README.md

 <TO DO>

 __Does the script used by the language matter?__

 Based on the data collected in our study, it is noticeable that the majority of the low-resource languages use the Latin script.
-In order to consider this question more formally, we will include statistical tests for language script in the revised version (e.g. Section 4.9.1 in [BLOOM](https://arxiv.org/abs/2211.05100).
+In order to consider this question more formally, we will include statistical tests for language script in the revised version (e.g. test in Section 4.9.1 in [BLOOM](https://arxiv.org/abs/2211.05100).

+__Is it due to the way these languages are tokenized by mT5 tokenzer?__

+The weaknesses of current models and especially the fertility of tokenizers ([Ács 2019](http://juditacs.github.io/2019/02/19/bert-tokenization-stats.html)) can hinder their effectiveness in certain languages, particularly those with an original script and limited resources.